A downloadable design toolkit

 Download NowName your own price

-In here, you will find links to the Songs and Sagas Creator Kit, which includes a System Reference Document (or SRD), design notes, license information and even logos to identify your game as a game Carried in Songs and Sagas.
+In here, you will find links to the online Songs and Sagas Creator Kit, which includes a System Reference Document (or SRD), design notes, license information and even logos to identify your game as a game Carried in Songs and Sagas.

 Songs and Sagas is a condensed OSR inspired tabletop role-playing game of axes, runes, spirits and legends.
 In this game, all players work together to unveil the story of fierce warriors striving to forge a new life in the midst of an unforgiving alien wilderness.